jingchan/instacart/README.md

 6. In the interest of time, we pass 'session' data through get parameters rather than a more conventional production approach such as creation of a session.

+7. In a production environment, we also would not commit the database to version control.
+Even if it were not hosted remotely, this causes the VCS to become bloated.

 # Part 2: Applicant Analysis

+Place the db at 'db/applicants.sqlite3'

 ```
 npm i  # Ensure dependencies are installed